 \subsection{Mutual Information}

-Like the Shannon entropy, the mutual information between two variables $X_1$ and $X_2$ is one of the foundational measures of information theory.
-Mutual information provides a measure of the statistical dependency between two random variables: how much does knowing the state of $X_1$ reduce our uncertainty about the state of $X_2$ (and vice versa).
-Recall from Sec. \ref{sec:entropy:required} that ``information" is equivalent to ``reduction in uncertainty", so mutual information provides the first real measure of information we have encountered so far.
+Like the Shannon entropy, the mutual information between two variables $X_1$ and $X_2$ is one of the foundational measures of information theory.\textit{ Mutual information provides a measure of the statistical dependency between two random variables: how much does knowing the state of $X_1$ reduce our uncertainty about the state of $X_2$ (and vice versa)?} Recall from Sec. \ref{sec:entropy:required} that ``information" is equivalent to ``reduction in uncertainty", so mutual information provides the first real measure of information we have encountered so far.
 For two random variables, it has a number of equivalent forms:

 It can be helpful to break Eq. \ref{eq:mi_cond_1} down into it's component parts. $H(X_1)$ quantifies our initial uncertainty about the state of $X_1$.
 The conditional entropy $H(X_1|X_2)$ quantifies how much uncertainty remains \textit{after} learning the state of $X_2$.
 The difference between these terms is the uncertainty about the state of $X_1$ that is \textit{resolved} by learning the state of $X_2$: the information $X_2$ discloses about $X_1$.
 Note that while generally $H(X_1) \not= H(X_2)$ and $H(X_1|X_2)\not=H(X_2|X_1)$, the mutual information is symmetric in its arguments (i.e. $I(X_1;X_2)=I(X_2;X_1)$).
 The other formulations can be derived via simple algebra.
 See Fig. \ref{fig:mi_venn} for a visual aid into the relationships between Eqs. \ref{eq:mi_cond_1}, \ref{eq:mi_cond_2}, \ref{eq:mi_1}, and \ref{eq:mi_2}.